-Did you know that Americans use 50 billion plastic water bottles each year, with a recycling rate of only 23%?
+Did you know that Americans use 50 billion plastic water bottles each year, with a recycling rate of only 23 percent?
 From an environmental standpoint, it brings up numerous concerns.
 Kicking our bottled water habit can conserve resources, but what are we going to do with the billions of plastic bottles that are recycled?
 How do we boost stubbornly low plastic bottle recycling rates?

 Recycling gets fashionable

 In 1993, Patagonia produced the first polyester fleece jacket from recycled bottles.
 It had a green tint, from green soda bottles.
-Now, manufacturing waste, plastic bottles, and worn out clothing is recycled into new apparel, literally closing the recycling loop.
-Patagonia’s product line has expanded from fleece jackets to include 82 products with recycled polyester, including insulated pants, down jackets, and beanies.
+Now, manufacturing waste, plastic bottles and worn-out clothing is recycled into new apparel, literally closing the recycling loop.
+Patagonia’s product line has expanded from fleece jackets to include 82 products with recycled polyester, including insulated pants, down jackets and beanies.

 This creates a great opportunity for the Patagonia brand to be known for green innovation.
 Many customers share a love for the outdoors, which often comes with increased environmental concern.
 The company has a very loyal customer following, I’m guessing in part because of the environmental stewardship values that it demonstrates and has incorporated throughout the company.

 For more on Patagonia’s sustainability efforts, check out 10 Companies That Shun Waste Well.

 It is always a bit counterintuitive to me that petroleum is used to make plastics, including many types of synthetic fabrics.
 Since 1993, Patagonia’s recycling efforts have eliminated the need for over 20,000 barrels of oil as a raw material, while recycling millions of plastic bottles.
 This eliminates harmful incinerator emissions, saves space in landfills and reduces the use of new non-renewable materials.